 The time spent when the measured lambda is nearly 1.0 is also monitored on Bosch UEGO applications using Bosch CJ125 or Conti-Siemens ATIC42 ASIC.
 The monitoring is conducted after vehicle startup when closed loop fuel has been requested, during closed loop fuel conditions, or when open loop fuel has been requested due to UEGO sensor fault.
 Excessive time without measured lambda deviating from 1.0, in spite of attempts to force activity (via fuel control and reference current "defib") in the measured lambda, will indicate either a "lack of movement - open Pump Current circuit" malfunction or a "lack of movement - open Reference Ground circuit (VM) by measuring the movements in the measured lambda during the reference current defib.
-Change in lambda movement below a minimum threshold indicates "lack of movement- open Pump Current circuit, (IP) is differentiated from an open Pump Current circuit (VM) by measuring the movements in the measured lambda during the reference current defib.
-Change in lambda movement below a minimum threshold indicates "lack of movement- open Pump Current circuit, which results in P2237, P2240 DTCs (replaced P0134/P0154 DTCs).
+Change in lambda movement below a minimum threshold indicates "lack of movement- open Pump Current circuit" malfunction, which results in P2237, P2240 DTCs (replaced P0134/P0154 DTCs).
 Conversely, change in lambda movement greater than the minimum threshold indicates an open VM, which results in P2251, P2254 DTCs (replaced P0130/P0150 DTCs).
 Note that the open VM detection via reference current defib is new in 2011 MY applications.